Kevinpgalligan/ka/README.md

 $
 ```

-There are also interpreter-specific commands, prefixed by '%'.
+There are also interpreter-specific commands, prefixed by '%', like `%help`.
 Run `%help` to see a list of these commands.

 To start the GUI, run `ka --gui`.

-For more information on the language and the features it offers, see the manual below.

 ## Manual
 ### Grammar
 The basic unit of grammar is the statement.
-You can execute multiple statements at once, separated by semi-colons:
+Multiple statements can be executed at once, separated by semi-colons:

 ```
 >>> a = 3; b = 2; 2*a*b